CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#fdflags.sync" name="fdflags.sync"></a>**`__WASI_FDFLAG_SYNC`**

     Write according to synchronized I/O file integrity completion.
-In addition to synchronizing the data stored in the file, the system may also synchronously update the file's metadata.
+    In addition to synchronizing the data stored in the file, the implementation may also synchronously update the file's metadata.

 ### <a href="#fdstat" name="fdstat"></a>`__wasi_fdstat_t` (`struct`)